thorstenrie/ts-seedbox/README.md

 > Use the example scripts only in a development environment.
 The scripts create directories and a non-root system user, therefore change the host system.

-> Most commands need root user rights, e.g., you can precede commands with `sudo`
+> Requires `sudo`: Some commands need root user rights and therefore are preceded with `sudo`

-> It is recommended to check the scripts before executing them.
+> It is recommended to check the scripts before executing them to prevent unwanted behavior

 1. Change your current directory to `example-scripts`